Namibia – general

 Driving and speed limits

 Like most other countries in Southern Africa, Namibia drives on the left side of the road.
-Unless otherwise indicated, the speed limit on national and other paved roads is 120km/h.
+Unless otherwise indicated, the speed limit on national and other paved roads is 120km/h and 60km/h in built up areas.
 Motorists are urged to take extreme care when driving on gravel roads, which are generally very good, but need to be negotiated with care.
 The recommended speed limit on these roads is 80km/h.
-Driving at night, especially on rural roads, should be avoided, as many motor accidents are caused by motorists colliding with wild animals.
+Driving at night, especially on rural roads, should be avoided, as most motor accidents are caused by motorists colliding with wild animals, especially kudus at night.

 Beware of petty crime and look after your belongings at all times, especially cell ‘phones and laptops.
 You are advised to inquire about the security situation at your hotel and, as in any major city, take care when venturing out alone.
 Delegates are strongly advised against walking around alone at night in the city centre.
 Delegates should only use metered taxis or taxis that are clearly indicated as official taxis.